Permafrost/Tundra/README.md

     * `$content` is a string, byte array, or input stream containing [IData XML] data to be parsed and merged into the pipeline.
     * `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].

 * #### tundra.pipeline:put